Home » Industry Sectors » Consumer & Business Serv.

 We look to sponsor buyout and growth businesses who have capitalized on the use of intellectual capital to build strong client loyalty, demonstrated excellence in manufacturing controls, compelling brand positioning, consistent strong design and rounded product and service offerings.

-We stress the underlying fundamentals of purchasing, niche marketing, effective pricing and distribution models, and customer loyalty and disruptive-enabling technologies as key differentiation drivers.
-In general, we do not like markets that are late to develop or require significant expenditure to educate the consumer to buy products or services that they don't know they need.
-Instead, we look for companies who have an established track record of investing across the services sector.
+In general, we do not like markets that are late to develop or require significant expenditure to educate the consumer to buy products or services that they don\'t know they need.
+Instead, we look for companies who have proven management and an established track record of investing across the services sector.